Kevin-Elliott-McCrea/C-Sharp_Live_Project/CodeDetails/README.md

 ## Style Create and Edit Pages

-With this, I worked to save time and make bootstrap classes and my own to format the create and edit pages with the same code.
-I styled the existing scaffolded content to be more user-friendly.
-Here I figured out how to add classes to Razor methods and learned how to debug using method definitions fairly well.
+With this, I added bootstrap classes and my own to format the create and edit pages with the same bootstrap and css selectors, which increases code reusability.
+In essence, I styled the existing scaffolded content to be more user-friendly.
+Here I figured out how to add classes to html helper methods and learned how to debug using method definitions fairly well.

 Here is the cshtml for the create page:
 ```C#